HBartosch/Effinitive/IETF_RFC_COMPLIANCE.md

 ### Optional Improvements

-The remaining items (chunked encoding, Huffman table, priority tree) are optional features that don't affect security or core functionality.
+The remaining items (chunked encoding, priority tree) are optional features that don't affect security or core functionality.

 ---